-The Jane Torres Scholarship Fund was established by the Florida Breast Cancer Coalition Research Foundation to assist individuals interested in obtaining education and training in breast cancer research and advocacy.
+The Jane Torres Scholarship Fund was established by the Florida Breast Cancer Foundation to assist individuals interested in obtaining education and training in breast cancer research and advocacy.

 The scholarship fund was established to honor Jane Torres, the founder of the Florida Breast Cancer Foundation.
-Jane has been a critical and driving force behind the increase in funding for breast cancer research over the past 12 years on both the National and State levels.
+Jane has been a critical and driving force behind the increase in funding for breast cancer research on both the National and State levels.
 Jane believes we will end the breast cancer epidemic through quality cutting edge research.
-She has effectively educated policy makers on the need to fund more of this research, helping to increase Federal funding from 90 million to over 800 million and by raising more than 1.3 million dollars in Florida for breast cancer research and education.
+She has effectively educated policy makers on the need to fund more of this research, helping to increase Federal funding from $90 million to over $800 million.

 FORCE (Facing Our Risk of Cancer Empowered) Annual Conference designed for people and families affected by hereditary cancer or genetic mutation associated with increased risk of cancer.
 The conference presents a wide range of topics and the latest research on hereditary cancer for: survivors, previvors, people with a BRCA mutation or family history of cancer, patient advocates, researchers, and health care providers who treat high-risk patients.

-Scholarship recipients must agree to serve on the FBCF Advocacy Committee and have met the pre-requisites for each of the programs.
+Scholarship recipients must agree to serve on the FBCF Advocacy Committee and meet the pre-requisites for the program/conference for which they are applying.
 The total amount of scholarship funds awarded to an applicant will depend on the applicant’s financial need, number of qualified applicants, funds available for the given year, and the total expense associated with the specific program.